Océane Dodin: 2017: First top 10 win, top 50 debut and highest singles ranking

 Dodin started the year with first-round losses in the qualifying draw at the Brisbane International and Sydney International.
-At the Australian Open, she came close to reaching her first Grand Slam third round.
+At the Australian Open, she came close to reaching her first major third round.
 She won the first set against Caroline Garcia in the second round, but then Garcia made a turnaround.
 In late February, Dodin advanced to the quarterfinals of the Hungarian Ladies Open.
 In the quarterfinal match against Tímea Babos, she won the second set but lost the third.
 At the Sunshine Doubles – Indian Wells and Miami Open, she made her Premier Mandatory debut but lost in the first rounds of both tournaments.
 As a qualifier at the third Premier Mandatory tournament of the year, the Madrid Open, Dodin realized two important wins.
 She first defeated former top-10 player Andrea Petkovic and then made her first top-ten win over No. 5, Dominika Cibulková.
 In the third round, she lost to Kristina Mladenovic winning only three games.

 Dodin then started to struggle with form.
 She failed to qualify into the Premier-5 Italian Open, following this up with second rounds at the Nuremberg Cup and French Open.
-She started preparing for the grass-court season at the $100K Surbiton Trophy, where she advanced to the semi-finals.
+She started preparing for the grass-court season at the $100k Surbiton Trophy, where she advanced to the semifinals.
 As a result, she reached her highest singles ranking at world No. 46 on 12 June 2017.
-At the next two grass tournaments — Nottingam Open and $100K Ilkley Trophy — she failed in the first round.
+At the next two grass tournaments — Nottingam Open and $100k Ilkley Trophy — she failed in the first round.
 The same happened at Wimbledon, losing to Lucie Šafářová.
 A promising comeback happened at the following Washington Open where she switched from grass to hardcourt.
 There, she won against two former top-ten players, Jelena Janković and Sara Errani, followed by a win over top-20 player Sabine Lisicki.
 During her second-round match against Errani, Dodin saved three match points.
-In the semi-final match, she won the first set but then Ekaterina Makarova prevailed.
+In the semifinal match, she won the first set but then Ekaterina Makarova prevailed.
 By the end of year, she missed achieving any more significant results, losing in the early rounds of the Premier-5 Canadian Open and Cincinnati Open, and the US Open.
 She finished the year failing to defend her title at Québec, with a walkover after the first round due to dizziness.